Mission Trip Debriefing Guide

 At the end of your trip, have each person write a letter to themselves about their week and the impact it had on them.
 Encourage them to write about how they will continue to serve once they are back home.
-Mail them their letters six months after their experience.
+Mail them their letters six months after returning home.

 The end of the week should also include a focused time of deeper reflection as a group.
-Prepare more significant questions for this conversation.
-Participants could even share parts of their letters.
-Be sure to include a focus on what the Holy Spirit is saying to the group, as a whole, and to each individual through this trip.
+Prepare some weighty discussion questions for this time.
+Participants could also share parts of their letters with each other.
+Be sure to include a focus on what the Holy Spirit is saying to the group as a whole and to each individual through this trip.
 Ask these questions:

-- What have we heard the Holy Spirit saying throughout this trip?
+- What have we heard the Holy Spirit say throughout this trip?

 - What are we being called to do when we go home as a response to the Holy Spirit?